MarcoIeni/cargo-assist/README.md

 ![social card](assets/social-card.png)

-How many times do you have to run `cargo fmt` or `cargo clippy --fix` manually because of a failed CI check? 😵
+How often do you manually run `cargo fmt` or `cargo clippy --fix` because of a failed CI check?

 Well, you don't have to anymore!
 The *cargo-assist* GitHub action formats your code and fixes many clippy warnings automatically for you! 🥳